antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 ## Normal vs Colorectal Cancer Tissue:

 Let's get acquainted with R2 and its large collection of omic datasets while exploring differences in gene expressions between normal tissue and colorectal cancer tissue.

+To login, go to: [https://r2.amc.nl](https://r2.amc.nl) and login with your stud account.

 **Datasets used:**